Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 I'm telling you now.

-So pretty soon after, Madame Castellazzi reported her as missing to the police.
+So, pretty soon after, Madam Castellazzi reported her as

-And when the cops visited the Gould's apartment, they arrived to find a grisly scene.
+And when the cops visited the Gould's apartment,

-There was blood splattered everywhere and a blood covered dagger as well as a butcher's knife and some saws
+as well as a butcher's knife and some sores.

-Hey, let's not jump to any conclusions
+Hey, let's not jump to any conclusions.

-saws What was it in the middle there?
-Butcher's knife.
-Butcher's knife.
-Sores.
+What was it in the middle there?

 Yeah, yeah, yeah.